What is an Authorised Push Payment scam?

 Authorised Push Payment Scams Voluntary Code

-For some victims, from May 2019 the Contingent Reimbursement Model (CRM) Code applied.
+For some victims, from May 2019 to October 2024 the Contingent Reimbursement Model (CRM) Code applied.
 This is a voluntary code on push payment scams that provides protections for customers where their bank has signed the code.
 The CRM delivers a commitment from all signatory firms to reimburse victims of APP fraud as long as the customer has met the standards expected of them under the code.
 Simply, it sets out when banks should refund victims of APP fraud.

 There are exclusions that apply to the Code, and firms have been heavily criticised by groups such as Which?
 Due to the way they have applied the rules and these exclusions.
 Whether you get a refund or not can be a lottery that depends on who you have an account with, how they interpret the Code and how they interpret the facts of your case as you have presented them.
 Refundee can help victims where their bank has signed the code, but can also help those where this is not the case.
 Refundee can help present arguments to help you get money lost to fraud from your bank.